• Home

 Information

-We are also an NIETOC bid in all NIETOC IE’s.
+We are an NIETOC bid in all NIETOC IE’s.
 NIETOC bids are based on the total number of students participating, so PLEASE be aware of that if you need to drop a student from an event.

 • We will be using NSDA Campus.
 Make sure that your students have active Tabroom accounts well ahead of the tournament.
 Otherwise, they won’t be able to compete.

 • MAKE SURE YOUR STUDENTS ARE READY TO GO.
 They need a decent webcam, working microphone and speakers, and MOST IMPORTANT, reliable internet connection.
+Test your Internet Connection.
+Should be 10mb+download, 5mb+upload.

 At all times, treat each other with courtesy and respect.
 Every person.
 Every room.
 We want a fun, positive, and educational environment.